-Probably most greenies at some point face the dilemma between the lesser of two evils.
-Do all “green” people walk the full talk or do they walk only when the road is nicely paved, clean and poses no moral predicaments?
+Probably most environmentalists at some point face the dilemma between the lesser of two evils.
+Do “green” people walk the talk or do they walk only when the road is nicely paved, clean and poses no moral predicaments?

 I often get email from people who are really concerned about an aspect of a product that otherwise seems very environmentally friendly.
 It’s great to see that sort of awareness, but the danger is that the minefields we encounter and attempt to navigate in trying to locate truly green products can be so daunting that we throw our hands up in the air and think “what’s the point”.